Office of Postsecondary Education, Department of Education.

 Purpose of Program: The Fulbright-Hays Group Projects Abroad (Fulbright-Hays GPA) Program supports overseas projects in training, research, and curriculum development in modern foreign languages and area studies for groups of teachers, students, and faculty engaged in a common endeavor.
 Short-term projects may include seminars, curriculum development, or group research or study.

-Priorities: This notice contains one absolute priority, three competitive preference priorities, and one invitational priority.
+Priorities: This notice contains one absolute priority, two competitive preference priorities, and one invitational priority.
 In accordance with 34 CFR 75.105(b)(2)(ii), the absolute priority is from the regulations for this program (34 CFR 664.32).
-Competitive Preference Priorities 1 and 2 are from the regulations for this program (34 CFR 664.32), and Competitive Preference Priority 3 is from the notice of final priorities published in the Federal Register on September 24, 2010 (75 FR 59050).
+Competitive Preference Priority I is from the regulations for this program (34 CFR 664.32), and Competitive Preference Priority II is from the notice of final priorities published in the Federal Register on September 24, 2010 (75 FR 59050).

 This priority is: